 They provided in-depth feedback on each product’s nutritional value, impact on exercise performance, ease of use, texture and, importantly, flavour (because we’re all fed up with plant-based protein supplements that taste grainy and disgusting).

-The best vegan protein powders, which all passed our rigorous tests, have the MH Lab Approved badge displayed proudly above their picture below.
-The other entries on our list have been carefully chosen by our editors, all of whom know a thing or two about what makes a good vegan protein powder too.
+Our winning whey protein powders have the Sports Nutrition Awards badge displayed proudly above their picture below.
+Those with the MH Lab Approved badge have also passed our rigorous tests.
+The remaining entries on our list have been carefully chosen by our editors, all of whom know a thing or two about what makes a good vegan protein powder too.

 Here are the vegan proteins powders which really pack a punch...

 The Protein Works Vegan Wondershake